 Virtual Private Network (VPN) technology provides a tool to establish a secure connection through an otherwise unsecure or untrusted network, as well as extend certain protected network features of the local network to remote or mobile devices.
 IT has implemented a system from Sonicwall.

 Access to the university VPN is done via a supported web browser by pointing it to vpn.valpo.edu.

 For the easiest access to Valpo's network from off-campus, connect your computer to an internet connection and then point your web browser to vpn.valpo.edu.
 You'll be presented with a login page; enter your ValpoNet username and password, select VULDAP1 or VULDAP2 in the Domain drop down list, then click "login."
 This VPN client is configured by IT staff to allow you additional access to web-based resources at VU and encrypts your communications to Valpo.

-To access Valpo network resources such as the Novell network and campus printers, install the NetExtender software on your computer.
+To access Valpo network resources such as the network file servers and campus printers, install the NetExtender software on your computer.
 When logged in to vpn.valpo.edu in your web browser, click the button for "NetExtender."
 After installing, you can launch NetExtender and login to the VPN system instead of the VPN website, and you will be able to access non-website resources.

 For more information, click the "NetExtender" link on the left.

 The following Web browsers are supported for the SSL VPN Virtual Office portal: